 "It couldn't be more simple than that," he says.

-Yvonne Farquharson gave us a very shocking comparison in our chat, and that is that a can of coca cola has 16 teaspoons of sugar.
+Yvonne Farquharson gave us a very shocking comparison in our chat, and that is that a regular 600ml bottle of soft drink has 16 teaspoons of sugar.

 Sugar, according to Dr. Peter Brukner is one of the single biggest dietary problems of the 21st century.
 Read why he thinks it's a men's health problem more than anything.